amoilanen/js-crawler/README.md

 The default value is `crawler/js-crawler`

 * `shouldCrawl` - function that specifies whether an url should be crawled, returns `true` or `false`.

+* `maxRequestsPerSecond` - the maximum number of HTTP requests per second that can be made by the crawler

 Example: